M-Kerr/LangCompareV2/README.md

             adding a single file directly in the code/<language_abbreviation>/ directory, or multiple files within a package.

-                See cpp_code.cpp for an example of a compiled language, and python_code.cpp for an interpreted language.
+                See code_cpp.cpp for an example of a compiled language, and code_python.cpp for an interpreted language.

             *note*
             A pipe is used to communicate when running instead of stdin/stdout